alcaemre/alcaemre-site/content/drafts/emergence-of-objects.md

-Let's begin this journey with a discussion of the [[articles/maximally-presice-language|bounds of what we can study presicesly]].
+Let's begin this journey with a discussion of the [[maximally-presice-language|bounds of what we can study presicesly]].